 • Operate a computer and other office equipment.

 Education and ExperienceEDUCATION AND EXPERIENCE:

-Any combination equivalent to: A Master’s degree in Library Science or Library and Information Science from an American Library Association (ALA) accredited institution and three or more years of professional library experience in the areas of collection development, acquisitions, or technical services.
+Any combination equivalent to: A Master’s degree in Library Science, Library and Information Science from an American Library Association (ALA) accredited institution, or related field and three or more years of professional library experience in the areas of collection development, acquisitions, or technical services.

 • Position may require ability to work on weekends.